 What do Holistic Dentists use for fillings?

-Many holistic Dentists will favour composite bonding (white fillings) over mercury-containing amalgam fillings.
+Providers of holistic dentistry favour composite bonding (white fillings) over mercury-containing amalgam fillings.
 They may also offer ceramic implants over traditional titanium ones.
 Depending on your viewpoint about the use of biocompatible metals in your mouth, you may prefer ceramic alternatives.

 Holistic Dentistry encompasses far more than just the few philosophies above.
 My goal was to outline a few of the more common stances taken by holistic Dentists.
 Any two people calling themselves Holistic Dentists may differ in their viewpoints on different topics.
 This underscores the importance of meeting with anybody you're considering as a potential care provider to learn about their approach.